 Yes, although that hasn’t happened in sixteen years.
 For inclement weather information the morning of the conference, call Chesapeake College at 410-822-5400 and listen to the recorded message.
 Or check this website (www.baytoocean.com) for information about cancellation due to bad weather.
 We will post a notice on the home page regarding any weather-related issues.

 Will there be refunds if the conference is canceled due to bad weather?

 If the conference is canceled due to adverse weather conditions, you will be reimbursed your registration less handling and food fees for which the conference is responsible.
 Payment will be made within 60 days of cancellation, via a credit on your credit card.

 What does the registration fee include?

-It includes your choice of four from among 24 different presentations offered, continental breakfast, networking buffet lunch, snacks, beverages, the current issue of Delmarva Review, free copies of writers’ magazines (Writers Digest, Poets & Writers, and a special publication from the publishers of The Writer), a conference tote bag, pen, notepad, access to the on-site conference bookstore featuring speakers’ books, and a printed program of the day’s schedule.
+It includes your choice of five from among 30 different presentations offered, continental breakfast, networking buffet lunch, snacks, beverages, the current issue of Delmarva Review, free copies of several writers’ magazines, a conference tote bag, access to the on-site conference bookstore featuring speakers’ books, and a printed program of the day’s schedule.

 What is the program lineup, and how does it work?

 You may attend up to five sessions from 30 different sessions offered throughout the day.
 Six sessions are offered concurrently in each time slot, with 15-minute breaks between them.
 Simply walk into the classroom hosting the speaker of your choice and you’ll be able to attend that session, unless the room capacity has already been reached.
 There are enough topics and sessions, though, that everyone should be able to attend most of their first choices.
 The program runs from 9 a.m. until 5 p.m.